Augustana Summer Academy 2014

 In this two-day workshop students will be introduced to the organization and function of the brain, our most amazing organ!
 Participants will learn about the brain in the same way the neuroscientists do by asking questions, performing hands-on experiments, and drawing conclusions from their findings.
 Activities, including sheep brain dissection, the recording of electrical potentials from the legs of cockroaches, and the collection of biophysical signals from the human brain and body, will be supplemented by videos, short lectures, and discussions of topics that most interest the group.
 By the end of the workshop, participants will have a clearer understanding of the field of neuroscience and its practices.

-Dr. Charles Schmidt, Dr. Robert Elfline, Dr. Mary Neil
+Dr. Robert Elfline, Dr. Mary Neil, Dr. Charles Schmidt,

 In this course, you will be part of an intensive three day experience hosted by the piano faculty of Augustana College.
 You will receive one on one instruction in music theory, keyboard history, and keyboard technology.
 In addition you will take part in daily lessons and practice.
 The academy will conclude with a participants’ recital, which will be open to the public.

 During this program students will learn and reflect on the sacred gift of body donation.
-You will be introduced to proper dissection techniques and will also learn the superficial anatomy of the thoracic and abdominal cavities, the superficial and muscular anatomy of the arm and the thigh through dissection.
-You will learn about the donor and be able to answer questions about what you learned from the donor.
+Students will be introduced to proper dissection techniques.
+Students will also learn superficial anatomy of the thoracic and abdominal cavities, superficial and muscular anatomy of the upper and lower limbs through dissection.
+Students will learn about the donor and be able to answer anatomical questions based on what is learned during the course.